gzoller/ScalaJack/README.md

 That's **not** necessarily what happens with macros!
 Remember, the macro code is run at compile-time.
 File2.scala needs to be re-compiled because the macro needs to be re-run to pick up your changes to Foo class in File1.scala. **Unfortunately sbt doesn't pick up this dependency!** If you don't know any better you'll just re-run your program after a change to File1.scala, like normal, and get a **spectacular exception with exotic errors** that won't mean much to you.
 The simple, but non-intuitive, solution is you need to also recompile File2.scala.

 This means you will be doing more re-compiling with macro-based code than you would without the macros.
-It's an unfortunate cost of inconvenience and time, but the payoff is a *dramatic* gain in speed at runtime, and in the case of reflection in Scala 3, using macros is really the only way to accomplish reflection.
+It's an unfortunate cost of inconvenience, but the payoff is a *dramatic* gain in speed at runtime, and in the case of reflection in Scala 3, using macros is the only way to accomplish reflection, so there really isn't an alternative.

 ## Features
 * [Case Classes and Traits](doc/classesAndTraits.md)